fvsch/servitsy/doc/options.md

 - [`--header`](#header): add custom HTTP header(s) to responses
 - [`--host`](#host): bind to a specific host
 - [`--port`](#port): bind to a specific port or ports

+> [!NOTE]
+> Examples on this page use the `servitsy` command.
+If you haven't installed servitsy globally, you can use `npx servitsy` instead.

 ## `cors`